QuantumFusion-network/spec/docs/ADR/0011_smart_contract_storage_list_purge.md

 Or/And Alice can save keys inside the notes or/and inside the contract code, etc. So she is storing it somehow off chain.

+The scenario and the concept of architecture could be found at [page I2](docs/ADR/0011_implmentations_visualization.drawio).

 ##### Pros:
 - Does not required to implement anything by DevTeam - it's buitin feature of Substrate.
 ##### Cons: